Somebody Else, Not Me

 Somebody Else, Not Me is a 1980 album by American folk and blues singer Dave Van Ronk.

 Somebody Else, Not Me continues Van Ronk's return to basic blues, folk and jazz accompanying himself on guitar.
 It was reissued (with a slight change of name) as Someone Else, Not Me on CD by Philo in 1999.
-It was originally to be released in late 1970s as the follow-up to Sunday Street.
+It was originally to be released in the late 1970s as the follow-up to Sunday Street.
+The cover of Bob Dylan's "Song to Woody" was the second original Dylan song Van Ronk recalled hearing, at the Gaslight Cafe.

 Reception

+The Boston Globe called the album "a powerful, if unfocused, assortment of traditional blues and ragtime, plus a dose of whimsy and more current material."

-Writing for Allmusic, critic William Ruhlman wrote of the album "If the result was not quite the equal of Sunday Street, it was in the same league and continued Van Ronk's mature renaissance."
+For AllMusic, critic William Ruhlman wrote: "If the result was not quite the equal of Sunday Street, it was in the same league and continued Van Ronk's mature renaissance."